moyela/shepherd_dashboard_test/README.md

 See a live demo of the mockup [here](https://shepherd-mockup.moyela.com/).

-Find the backend design doc in BACKEND_DOC.md
+Find the backend description doc in BACKEND_DOC.md

 <dl>
   <dt>To run the UI locally:</dt>
   <dd>-  Clone this repo to your device or download the code.</dd>